Macro Calculator

 How It Works

-Your macros are calculated in three steps: first, your Basal Metabolic Rate (BMR) is estimated using the Mifflin-St Jeor equation.
+Your macros are calculated in three steps.
+First, your Basal Metabolic Rate (BMR) is estimated using either the Mifflin-St Jeor equation (default) or the Katch-McArdle equation if you provide your body fat percentage.
 Then your Total Daily Energy Expenditure (TDEE) is calculated by multiplying BMR by an activity factor.
-Finally, your calorie target is adjusted for your goal and split into protein (4 kcal/g), carbs (4 kcal/g), and fat (9 kcal/g).
+Finally, your calorie target is adjusted by your chosen deficit or surplus percentage and split into protein (4 kcal/g), carbs (4 kcal/g), and fat (9 kcal/g).
+You can override the default macro ratios with custom sliders.
+Results include a per-meal breakdown, weekly totals, training vs rest day splits, a goal comparison table, and a projected weight-change timeline.

 Quick Reference